-During this course you will design your own poster presentation and an accompanying pitch.
-You will learn how to persuasively inspire and engage your audience in your subject and communicate your passion.
+During this course you will pick an existing study for which you will design a poster and an accompanying pitch.
+You will learn the basics of poster design and how to inspire and engage your audience about the content of your chosen study.
 You will practice your pitching and networking skills by presenting your poster and interacting with your audience in a natural and goal-oriented way.
 Throughout this course, you will receive high quality individual feedback to help you develop an awareness of your strengths and weaknesses as a poster presenter, and you will be graded based on your performance in a final poster pitching session.

-The instructor for this course will be Caro Struijke.
-Caro Struijke teaches a wide variety of academic communication skills in English, ranging from scientific writing courses to PhD candidates, poster pitching workshops to honour students, and popular science writing courses to master students.
+Caro Struijke teaches a wide variety of academic communication skills in English, ranging from scientific writing courses to PhD candidates, poster pitching workshops to honours students, and popular science writing courses to master students.
 She also coaches individuals, such as professors preparing their inaugural speech.
 Caro holds a degree in English (University of Amsterdam), a master’s degree in applied linguistics (University College of North Wales) and a PhD in theoretical linguistics (University of Maryland).
 She greatly enjoys helping academics communicate their ideas effectively and improve their English language skills in the process.

 Course materials will be published on Brightspace.